 - Follow-up visits should be at one week, one month and more if needed.

 - You can start back on your hydroquinone two weeks after the procedure.

-- You should schedule an appointment with Jeanne 3 – 4 weeks after your laser to start or continue a skin care regimen that will protect your skin from the damaging Arizona sun.
+- You should schedule an appointment with Jeanne 3 – 4 weeks after your laser treatment to start or continue a skin care regimen that will protect your skin from the damaging Arizona sun.